unzer-direct/opencart3-module/readme.txt

 /*********************************************************************************
  *
  * This is the official Quickpay plugin for Opencart 3+
- * The plugin is developed by Perfect Solution ApS (http://perfect-solution.dk) *
+ * The plugin is maintained by SharksMedia A/S (https://sharksmedia.dk)
+ *
  * This plugin only supports the v10+ manager.
  *